yigitaktan/PerfmonSetup/README.md

 * **[functions.psm1](https://github.com/yigitaktan/PerfmonSetup/blob/main/functions.psm1):** Function file used by countersetup.ps1 script.
 * **[counterset.txt](https://github.com/yigitaktan/PerfmonSetup/blob/main/counterset.txt):** List of counters required to create a Data Collector Set.
 ## Preparing counter set file ([counterset.txt](https://github.com/yigitaktan/PerfmonSetup/blob/main/counterset.txt))
-First of all, you must determine the counters you want to collect data from.
+First of all, you must determine the counters where you want to collect performance data from.
 You should specify these counters in the **counterset.txt** file, one per line.
 ```
 \PhysicalDisk(*)\Avg.
 Disk sec/Read
 \PhysicalDisk(*)\Avg.
 Disk sec/Write